wnielson/Plex-Remote-Transcoder/README.md

 Addtionally, for proposed features and some current limitations, check out [this page](https://github.com/wnielson/Plex-Remote-Transcoder/wiki/Improvements-&-Additional-Features).

+## Contributing

+Bug fixes/reports and feature requests are welcome!
+Either submit a pull request or create a new issue.
+There is also a [discussion board](https://gitter.im/wnielson/Plex-Remote-Transcoder).

 ## How Does it Work?

 There have been quite a few projects attempting to load balance a Plex server,